+4. Prohibition on Deleting Names from Index.
+This article contemplates that[, except upon lapse with respect to all secured parties of record,] the filing office never deletes the name of a debtor from the index.
+See subsection (f).
+This rule applies even to an amendment purporting to delete or modify the name of a debtor or terminate the effectiveness of the financing statement.
+Note that if an amendment provides a modified name for a debtor, the amended name should be added to the index, see subsection (b)(2), but the pre-amendment name should remain.
+The same principles apply with respect to names of secured parties.

-4. Standard of Performance.
-Subsection (f) is new.
+minimum standard of performance.
+Subsection (g) is new.
 It imposes a minimum standard of performance.
 Prompt indexing is crucial to the effectiveness of any filing system.
 An accepted but un-indexed record affords no public notice.
 SECTION 9-520A.
-ASSIGNMENT OF FILE NUMBER.
-A file number

-assigned to a record [pursuant to Section 9-520(a)(1)] must be unique and contain at least three separate segments in the following order:

-(1) The first segment must indicate, in numbers, the date of filing;

-(2) The second segment must consist of a number that is assigned sequentially based on the order in which records are filed on each business day.

-(3) The third segment must consist of [an algorythmically derived] [a]

-verification number based on the numbers assigned pursuant to paragraphs (1) and
+ASSIGNMENT OF FILE NUMBER. [(a)] "File number means the number assigned to an initial financing statement A file number assigned to a record [pursuant to Section 9-520(a)(1)]. [(b) A file number must be unique and contain at least three separate segments in the following order: (1) The first segment must indicate, in numbers, the date of filing; (2) The second segment must consist of a number that is assigned sequentially based on the order in which records are filed on each business day.
+(3) The third segment must consist of [an algorithmically derived] [a] verification number based on the numbers assigned pursuant to paragraphs (1) and (2).]
+Reporters' Comments Changes from Prior Draft: A. Subsection (a) defines the term "file number.
+As the draft uses the term, although the filing office assigns a unique number to every record, that number is the "file number only if the record is an initial financing statement.
+The definition might need to be relocated.
+B. Subsection (b) has been bracketed to raise the question whether it should take effect with the rest of the article or should be revised to allow more time for filing offices to conform their numbering systems.
+1. Source.
+New.
 2. File Numbers.
 This section prescribes a uniform method of assigning file numbers to records.
 The Drafting Committee has yet to review it.
 SECTION 9-521.
 ACCEPTANCE AND REFUSAL TO ACCEPT RECORD.

-(a) A filing office shall refuse to accept a record for filing for a reason set forth in Section 9-515(b) and may refuse to accept a record for filing only for a reason set forth in Section 9-515(b).
+(a) Subject to subsections (c) and (d), [Except as otherwise provided in subsections (c) and (d),] a filing office shall refuse to accept a record for filing for a reason set forth in Section 9-515(b) and may refuse to accept a record for filing only for a reason set forth in Section 9-515(b).

-(b) If a filing office refuses to accept a record for filing, it shall communicate the fact of and reason for its refusal to the person that presented the record.
-The communication must be made at the time and in the manner prescribed by rule, but in no event more than two business days after the filing office receives the record.

-(c) The filing office may not refuse to accept a written initial financing statement in the following form except for a reason set forth in Section 9-515(b):
+- (b) (1) If a filing office refuses to accept a record for filing, it shall communicate the fact of and reason for its refusal to the person that presented the record. - (2) The communication must be made at the time and in the manner prescribed by rule, but in no event more than two business days after the filing office receives the record. - (c) [The filing office] [A filing office that accepts written records] may not refuse to accept a written initial financing statement in the following form except for a reason set forth in Section 9-515(b):